PLU has Admission Decision Priority Dates

 Applications for admission are evaluated without regard to race, color, national origin, creed, religion, age, gender, sexual orientation, disabling conditions, financial resources or any other status protected by law.

-Freshman applicants will need to take either the Scholastic Assessment Test (SAT) or the American College Test (ACT).
+First year applicants will need to take either the Scholastic Assessment Test (SAT) or the American College Test (ACT).
 To be eligible for all PLU scholarships, you will want to take the test by November of your senior year.
 For more information about these standardized tests, see your high school college counselor.
 To have your scores sent directly to PLU from a testing agency, please use the following codes: SAT: 4597, ACT: 4470.

 When reviewing applications of prospective freshmen, PLU computes an “Admission GPA” for the applicant.
-The Admission GPA weights classes that are identified on the high school transcript as International Baccalaureate (IB), Advanced Placement (AP), Honors, or Accelerated.
+The admission GPA weights classes that are identified on the high school transcript as International Baccalaureate (IB), Advanced Placement (AP), Honors, or Accelerated.
 This weighted GPA will be used throughout the admission, financial aid, and scholarship process.
 If the applicant’s high school produces their own weighted GPA, the admission office will use the better of the two.
 The maximum GPA for PLU admission and financial aid purposes is 4.00.

 Required Prep Courses